Laurens van der Post: The Bloomsbury influence

 In 1931, van der Post returned to England.
 His friend, Plomer, had been published by the Hogarth Press, a business run by the married couple Leonard Woolf and the novelist Virginia Woolf.
 The Woolfs were members of the literary and artistic Bloomsbury group, and through Plomer's introductions, van der Post also met figures such as Arthur Waley, J. M. Keynes and E. M. Forster.

 In 1934, the Woolfs published van der Post's first novel.
 Called In a Province, it portrayed the tragic consequences of a racially and ideologically divided South Africa.
 Later that year, he decided to become a dairy farmer and, possibly with the help of the independently wealthy poet Lilian Bowes Lyon, bought Colley Farm, near Tetbury, Gloucestershire, with Lilian as his neighbor.
-There he divided his time between the needs of the cows and occasional visits to London, where he was a correspondent to South African newspapers.
+There he divided his time between the needs of the cows and occasional visits to London, where he was a correspondent for South African newspapers.
 He considered this a directionless phase in his life which mirrored Europe's slow drift to war.

 In 1936, he made five trips to South Africa and during one trip he met and fell in love with Ingaret Giffard (1902–1997), an English actress and author four years his senior.
-Later that year his wife Marjorie gave birth to a second child, a daughter named Lucia, and in 1938 he sent his family back to South Africa.
+In 1938 he sent his family back to South Africa.
 When the Second World War began in 1939, he found himself torn between England and South Africa, his new love and his family; his career was at a dead end, and he was in depressed spirits, often drinking heavily.